 Right of way acquisition is the process of acquiring property by determining the fair market value of property required for the road improvement, and providing compensation to the property owner.
 Only when engineers have progressed to the right of way plan stage can specific determinations be made with respect to impacts and encroachments on particular properties.

 When the right of way plans are complete, the right of way acquisition effort will commence while the final construction documents are prepared for bidding.
 Because it is difficult to determine how the right of way negotiation process will be received by each affected property owner the schedule for this portion of the process is very difficult to determine.

 The County does not compensate citizens for right of way needed on gravel road projects.
 Citizens are asked to donate the necessary property to the County.
 Before a gravel road can be paved, the County must be in receipt of all the necessary rights of way.

 Once all necessary rights of way have been acquired and the final construction documents are completed, the projects will be bid for construction.
 Once construction bids have been received, they are evaluated by a review committee, and a recommendation is made to the York County Council for consideration.
 Once the County Council approves a construction bid, work may begin on the project.

-For the status of individual projects, click on the home page tab, then on the Interactive Map in the top right corner, and select the project you are interested in.
+For the status of individual projects, click on the home page tab, then on the Interactive Map, and select the project you are interested in.